 Ted Schlein joined Kleiner Perkins Caufield & Byers in 1996 and focuses on early-stage technology companies in the enterprise software and infrastructure markets, including ventures within the networking and consumer security arenas.
-Ted has led KPCB’s involvement in a number of successful investments, including Mandiant (acquired by Fire Eye), Chegg (CHGG), IPO, LifeLock (LOCK), IPO; ArcSight (ARST), IPO, sold to HP; Beijing Venustech (002439:Shenzhen),IPO; Corio (CRIO), sold to IBM; Extensity (EXTN), sold to GEAC; Fortify Software, sold to HP; Internet Security Systems (ISSX), sold to IBM; and Oakley Networks, sold to Raytheon.
+Ted has led Kleiner Perkins’ involvement in a number of successful investments, including Mandiant (acquired by Fire Eye), Chegg (CHGG), IPO, LifeLock (LOCK), IPO; ArcSight (ARST), IPO, sold to HP; Beijing Venustech (002439:Shenzhen),IPO; Corio (CRIO), sold to IBM; Extensity (EXTN), sold to GEAC; Fortify Software, sold to HP; Internet Security Systems (ISSX), sold to IBM; and Oakley Networks, sold to Raytheon.
 Ted was the founding CEO of Fortify Software, a pioneer in the software security market and now an HP company.
-He serves on the board of directors of 3VR, Area 1 Security, Alien Vault, Chegg, FullStory, Inspirato, Ionic Security, IronNet Cybersecurity, IronPlanet, Phantom Security, Reputation.com, Shape Security, Synack and Trusona.
-Additionally, Ted oversees KPCB’s investments in Ayasdi, Carbon Black, Endgame Systems and Segment.
+He serves on the board of directors of 3VR, Area 1 Security, Alien Vault, Chegg, CoreOS, FullStory, Incorta, Inspirato, Ionic Security, IronNet Cybersecurity, Phantom Security, Reputation.com, Shape Security, Synack, Trusona and UJet.
+Additionally, Ted oversees Kleiner Perkins’ investments in Ayasdi, Carbon Black, Endgame Systems and Segment.

 Before joining KPCB, Ted served as vice president, Enterprise Solutions at Symantec.
 One of Symantec’s early employees, he played an instrumental role in the company’s growth and dominance as a global software leader.
 Ted led Symantec’s successful move into the software utilities market, as well as the launch of its commercial anti-virus solution, an offering that quickly emerged as the industry gold standard.

 Ted is the former chairman of the National Venture Capital Association (NVCA), a national alliance advocating the role of venture investing in job creation, technology innovation and economic development.
 He is also the former president of the Western Association of Venture Capitalists and the founder of DoD sponsored DeVenCI program.
-He currently serves on the board of overseers of the Engineering School at the University of Pennsylvania and sits on the Board of Trustees at InQTel.
+He currently serves on the Board of Trustees of the University of Pennsylvania and the Board of Overseers of the Engineering School at the University of Pennsylvania.
+Additionally Ted serves on the Board of Trustees at InQTel.
 Ted frequently participates as an opinion leader in public, private and government forums, providing perspectives on security technology, related investments and market adoption trends.
 Ted holds a B.A. degree in economics from the University of Pennsylvania.